3v1lW1th1n/proton/README.md

 # Proton Framework execution

 ```
-To execute Proton Framework you
+To run Proton Framework you should
-should execute the following command.
+execute the following command.
 ```

 > proton